 - When not constrained by a home environment, cats will often dig and posture around a large area before settling on a spot to urinate or defecate.

-- Urine and feces also contain pheromones which send communicative signals to other cats in the environment.
+- Urine and feces also contain pheromones, which send communicative signals to other cats in the environment.

-- The deposition of scent, so that the environment contains the cat’s smell, can provide a calming effect for cats.
+- The deposition of scent, so that the environment contains the cat’s smell, can provide a calming effect for cats

-- Urine or fecal soiling or marking outside of the litter box is undesirable for humans but not inappropriate for the cat.
-Causes include an underlying medical problem, feline idiopathic cystitis, or other causes of distress in the physical and/or social environment of the cat (see 2014 AAFP/ISFM Guidelines for Diagnosing and Solving House-soiling Behavior in Cats, 2013 AAFP/ISFM Environmental Needs Guidelines, and 2024 AAFP Intercat Tension Guidelines: Recognition, Prevention, and Management).
+- Urine or fecal soiling or marking outside of the litter box is undesirable for caregivers but not inappropriate for the cat.
+Causes include an underlying medical problem, feline idiopathic cystitis, or other sources of distress in the physical and/or social environment of the cat (see 2014 AAFP/ISFM Guidelines for Diagnosing and Solving House-soiling Behavior in Cats, 2013 AAFP/ISFM Environmental Needs Guidelines, and 2024 AAFP Intercat Tension Guidelines: Recognition, Prevention, and Management).

 Scratching